Sales tax and due diligence in an M&A

 Definition – and danger

 Exemptions apply to scenarios where the product,service or transaction is otherwise subject to sales and use tax but for which there is now a legislated exemption.
-The most common is a resale exemption.
+The most common is a resale exemption certificate.

 You go to Walmart, for example, to buy tangible personal property, Walmart charges you sales tax at the point of sale.
 When Walmart purchased that inventory, it did not pay sales tax on that inventory.
 Inventory for the purpose of resale is exempt from sales and use tax in all states that have a sales tax.

 How important are these certificates?
 During a sales tax audit, one of the first requests from the auditor will be for you to provide copies of all exemption certificates for any exemptions you have claimed on your returns.
-Thus, the general rule to collect and remit sales tax unless you have a valid exemption certificate.
+Thus, the general rule is to collect and remit sales tax unless you have a valid sales and use tax or blanket exemption certificate.

 A few missing certificates on your end can result in large assessments including penalties and interest.